 Cheeseburger, pizza or panini… it is sometimes difficult to resist these guilty pleasures full of carbohydrates and fat.
 But how can someone with Type 1 diabetes comfortably consume fast food?
 By adopting the right habits to control the effects of fat.

 What is commonly referred to as junk food is a fatty food, rich in carbohydrates, salt, sugar and fat, and generally low in fiber (hamburgers, kebabs, pizza, tacos…).
 We’re not going to lie to you, it’s not the best way to keep your figure.
 But as long as it’s occasional, it’s a meal you can still enjoy!

 The various fast food brands are now making efforts to offer more balanced menu choices.
 Salads, raw vegetables or fruit… so you can now enjoy with less guilt!

-If you choose a sandwich (hamburger, wraps…), order them with raw vegetables, made with wholegrain bread if possible, and go easy on the sauces!
+If you choose a sandwich (hamburger, wrap…), order them with raw vegetables, made with wholegrain bread if possible, and go easy on the sauces!
 For the record, one tablespoon of ketchup contains the equivalent of a cube of sugar, while one tablespoon of mayo contains 57 calories.
 Beware of the tempting advertising offers of fast food (XL menus, 2 for the price of one, gigantic portion challenge…) which obviously are less healthy options to maintain your weight.

 For those who want to choose healthier options: